astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/02_manage-platform-users.md

 On Astronomer, administrators have the option to either open the platform to public sign-ups or limit sign-ups to users invited by others.

-### Managing Users

-Once on the platform, administrators can customize permissions across teams.
-On Astronomer, users can be assigned roles at 2 levels:

-1. Workspace Level (Viewer, Editor, Admin)
-2. System Level (Viewer, Editor, Admin)

-Workspace roles apply to all Airflow Deployments within a single Workspace, whereas System Roles apply to *all* Workspaces across a single cluster.
-For a detailed breakdown of the 3 Workspace Level Roles on Astronomer (Viewer, Editor and Admin), refer to our [Role Based Access Control](/docs/enterprise/v0.16/manage-astronomer/workspace-permissions/) doc.

-## Public Sign-Ups
+### Enable Public Sign-Ups

 As noted above, public sign-ups allow any user with access to the platform URL (the Astronomer UI) to create an account.
 If Public sign-ups are *disabled*, users that try to access Astronomer without an invitation from another user will be met with an error.

 In cases where SMTP credentials are difficult to acquire, enabling this flag might facilitate initial setup, as disabling public sign-ups requires that a user accept an email invitation.

-### Enable Public Sign-Ups

 Public Sign-Ups are a configuration available in Astronomer's Houston API and can be enabled in the `config.yaml` file of your Helm chart.

-#### Modify your Configuration
+#### Modify your `config.yaml`

 To *enable* Public Sign-Ups, add the following yaml snippet to your `config.yaml` file: